genomorro/unir/README.md

 ## Licencia
 This repo is part of Actividades escolares UNIR

-Copyright (C) 2021, Edgar Uriel Domínguez Espinoza
+Copyright (C) 2022, Aldo Alberto Bernal Castillo, María Inés Calderón Zetter, Edgar Uriel Domínguez Espinoza

 Actividades escolares UNIR is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.